-I have been designing applications, mobile sites and what not for the last 4-5 years at least.
+I have been designing applications, mobile sites and whatnot for the last 4-5 years at least.
 It have have been a challenge and a lot of trial-and-error type of thinking.
 What works?
-What doesn’t work?
+What doesn't work?
 Why not?
-Image formats, quality, compression rates have been a big part of everyday work.
+Image formats, quality, and compression rates have been a big part of everyday work.

 Mirroring your design on your mobile

-Of course you want to see how your design looks on the actual device.
-To double check that buttons are large enough, font sizes are not too small, margins correct etc etc. Depending on the platform you are developing for there are four tools available:
+Of course, you want to see how your design looks on the actual device.
+To double-check that buttons are large enough, font sizes are not too small, margins are correct etc etc. Depending on the platform you are developing for there are four tools available: